Shadya-Kabir/rmAssign/RMtestCharter_QandA.md

 Test Charter:
 Analyze actions of a priority queue, consists with keys(priority) and values by performing add, pop, and change priority, get length actions.
 Areas:
-ï	Add items in the priority queue with various data type for values.
+‚Ä¢	Add items in the priority queue with various data type for values.
 Check if it handles them well or not (e.g. integer, negative number, decimal, fraction, undefined value, etc.).
 What happens if an user enter decimal, or negative, or undefined value?
-ï	If keys/priorities are not integer, does it notify the user saying keys have to be an integer. ï	Add duplicate keys and test it is handled well ï	Add multiple values and priorities in the stack ï	Add same priority multiple times to see how itís handled ï	Add item with a key and an empty value ï	Pop the priority queue randomly and check if itís acting correctly ï	What happens when the last value of a key is popped, should the key be deleted as well or not? ï	Add duplicate priority to check how it is handled ï	Add with empty priority and value to check error handling ï	Test the change priority.
+‚Ä¢	If keys/priorities are not integer, does it notify the user saying keys have to be an integer.
+‚Ä¢	Add duplicate keys and test it is handled well
+‚Ä¢	Add multiple values and priorities in the stack ‚Ä¢	Add same priority multiple times to see how it‚Äôs handled ‚Ä¢	Add item with a key and an empty value
+‚Ä¢	Pop the priority queue randomly and check if it‚Äôs acting correctly ‚Ä¢	What happens when the last value of a key is popped, should the key be deleted as well or not?
+‚Ä¢	Add duplicate priority to check how it is handled ‚Ä¢	Add with empty priority and value to check error handling ‚Ä¢	Test the change priority.
 E.g. what if the NewPriority already exists in the queue, does it handle it well?
-Otherwise, does it add a new priority successfully or not? ï	For change priority, what if there is multiple matching value found, is it supposed to delete the first one found or delete all the values found? ï	Is the length supposed to return the length of the keys or the total length of values of keys?
+Otherwise, does it add a new priority successfully or not?
+‚Ä¢	For change priority, what if there is multiple matching value found, is it supposed to delete the first one found or delete all the values found?
+‚Ä¢	Is the length supposed to return the length of the keys or the total length of values of keys?
 Test environment:  Check if the application run well in different environments, e.g. Windows, MAC os., etc.
 Start: [ENTER START TIME]
 Tester: [ENTER TESTER NAME]